-House on the Edge of the Park is a 1980 Italian feature film directed by Ruggero Deodato (The Washing Machine; Cannibal Holocaust; Last Cannibal World).
+House on the Edge of the Park is a 1980 Italian thriller film directed by Ruggero Deodato (The Washing Machine; Cannibal Holocaust; Last Cannibal World).

 Degenerate New York mechanic, Alex (David Hess, to some extent reprising the role he played as Krug in The Last House on the Left) spends his downtime prowling the streets abducting and assaulting, sometimes murdering the local women.